Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- The 47.6 PPG average total in Raiders games this season is 4.4 points fewer than this game's over/under.
+- The 51.5 total in this game is 3.9 points above the 47.6 average total in Raiders games this season.

 Chiefs stats and trends

-- Kansas City has two wins against the spread in nine games this season.
+- So far this season Kansas City has two wins against the spread.

-- The Chiefs have been favored by 2.5 points or more 11 times this season and have covered the spread in two of them.
+- This season, the Chiefs have just two against the spread wins in 10 games as a favorite of 3 points or more.

-- Kansas City's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Kansas City's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- When Kansas City puts up more than 23.6 points, it is 2-3 against the spread and 3-2 overall.
+- When Kansas City records more than 23.6 points, it is 2-3 against the spread and 3-2 overall.

-- Kansas City is 2-7 against the spread and 4-3 overall when the team totals more than 340.4 yards.
+- When Kansas City churns out over 340.4 yards, the team is 2-7 against the spread and 4-3 overall.

-- The Chiefs have turned the ball over nine more times (19 total) than the Raiders have forced a turnover (10) this season.
+- This year, the Chiefs have turned the ball over 19 times, nine more than the Raiders' takeaways (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.